davide-perli/Calisthenics-Training-Scheduler/README.md

 ### Audit Service Implementation

 1. CSV Logging:
-- [] Create a service that logs each executed action to a CSV file and the service should be singleton and thread-safe so I created a singletonti class and for each create/view/update/delete operation I log the user + type of operation and the timestamp
+- [] Create a service that logs each executed action to a CSV file and the service should be singleton and thread-safe so I created a singleton class and for each create/view/update/delete operation I log the user + type of operation and the timestamp

 2. File Structure:
 - [] The CSV file should contain the following columns: